-The main title will be ‘Journeys Through Justice – Leadership and Transformation’ – focusing on a range of themes including Women in prison, Transgender pathways, Children’s services, Learning disability and difficulty and Trauma-informed care… Read More RCGP’s 7th Health and Justice Summit: Journeys Through Justice – Leadership and Transformation (sponsored)(updated)
+The main title will be ‘Journeys Through Justice – Leadership and Transformation’ – focusing on a range of themes including Women in prison, Transgender pathways, Children’s services, Learning disability and difficulty and Trauma-informed care… Read More NOT LONG NOW!
+RCGP’s 7th Health and Justice Summit: Journeys Through Justice – Leadership and Transformation (sponsored)(updated)

 This survey gives you an opportunity to influence the Health Research Authority’s future strategy to improve public access to information about health and social research in the UK. … Read More Make It Public | Source: Health Research Authority Newsletter 18 July 2019